Alternatively Fueled Vehicles - Private (Residents of Boulder) Fleet

-Many citizens don't own Alternatively Fueled Vehicles (AFVs) due to the cost, inconvenience of fueling, lack of convenient options, or lack of information.
+Many residents don't own Alternatively Fueled Vehicles (AFVs) due to the cost, inconvenience of fueling, lack of convenient options, or lack of information.
 To encourage a shift in vehicle selection, the city will identify and address potential barriers (e.g., infrastructure, reliability of vehicle), develop an incentive program (e.g., free parking or discounts for AFV), and partner with businesses, the University, neighborhoods, and other organizations (e.g., AFV as car pool for businesses).
 Through these partnerships and by evaluating AFV programs in other regions, the city can develop a goal (target) for increasing the number of AFVs in the Boulder community.

 More specifically, the recommended programs/procedures and infrastructure improvements are listed below.
 These programs/procedures and infrastructure improvements will be implemented based on available funding.